herriges-401-advanced-javascript/oauth/README.md

-# oauth
-comparative analysis
-wordpress:
+# Wordpress Oauth Comparative Analysis

-research conducted by Lulu , kateryna, Matt, and Joshua. overall score: 2/10.
+research conducted by Lulu , kateryna, Matt, and Joshua.\

+overall score: 2/10.

 Pros:
 1. There weren't so many docs that you got lost as a developer.
 2. It was easy to create an application.